iaffansheikh21/GitDemo/README.md

 # GitDemo
 This repository is for Git & GitHub demo

-Author - Muhammad Affan Sheikh
+Author - Muhammad Affan Sheikh(MAS)